 What is MATOS?

-The MATOS system was developed as a joint effort among the Mid Atlantic Regional Association Coastal Ocean Observing System (MARACOOS), NOAA Chesapeake Bay Office, and the Integrated Ocean Observing System (IOOS) Animal Telemetry Network (ATN).
-Supporting partners include the Atlantic States Marine Fisheries Commission (ASMFC) and the Smithsonian Environmental Research Center.
-MATOS is administered by Applied Science Associates (ASA).
+The MATOS system was developed as a joint effort of MARACOOS , NOAA Chesapeake Bay Office, and the Integrated Ocean Observing System (IOOS) Animal Telemetry Network (ATN).
+Supporting partners include NERACOOS, NOAA's Northeast Fisheries Science Center, the Atlantic States Marine Fisheries Commission (ASMFC), and the Smithsonian Environmental Research Center (SERC).
+MATOS is administered by RPS, a Tetra Tech company.